-#1 Updated by Andreas Neumann over 11 years ago
+#1 Updated by Andreas Neumann almost 12 years ago

 alternatively to my suggestion above it might be better to introduce a lists of IP-Adresses/Server names which should not use the global proxy settings.
 QGIS could use a pattern matching to see if the WMS request starts with these addresses/servernames and if not use the proxy.